Mellichamp Cluster Chair, Sustainable Manufacturing

 Santa Barbara, CA 93106-5080

-Early Career Award for Scientists and Engineers (ECASE), U.S. Army Resaerch Office; Early CAREER Award, National Science Foundation (NSF); U.S. Army Research Office's Young Investigator Award; Young Scientists Award from International Congress on Catalysis
+AIChE Catalysis and Reaction Engineering Division's Young Investigator Award; ACS CATL Division Early Career in Catalysis Award; Presidential Early Career Award for Scientists and Engineers (PECASE), U.S. Army Resaerch Office; Early CAREER Award, National Science Foundation (NSF); U.S. Army Research Office's Young Investigator Award; Young Scientists Award from International Congress on Catalysis

 PhD Chemical Engineering, University of Michigan (2011)